 In addition to the foods that you eat, you can also induce your tribal diversity by adding bacteria into the gut yourself.
 Conventional medical wisdom may lead toward the supplement aisle and you may buy a Pro-biotic.
 Let me first say, that overall these products can’t (mostly) hurt you…well other than your wallet.
 I have seen some people get GI-upset from them.
 Also possible is a rare lactic acidosis from probiotics, which can make you quite sick.
 That said, again this is RARE.

 You have to test one to see how you will respond.
 Also, note that not all probiotics are created equally.
 The medical literature is quite mixed in this area and it seems that overall products containing Lactobacillus, Bifidobacterium, and Saccharomyces, tend to have mostly good effects.
 Also, a product called VSL3 appears to do pretty well in trial data.
-However, these products are not regulated and often contain additives which can be harmful to your gut and rare people can experience high levels of lactic acid or brain fog from probiotics…yipes!
+However, these products are not regulated and often contain additives that can be harmful to your gut and rare people can experience high levels of lactic acid or brain fog from probiotics…yipes!
 I would say that if it helps you great…if it doesn’t do not waste your money and you probably digest most of the probiotic bacteria in your stomach acid anyway.

 As an alternative, I think that there are many foods that are cheap to buy/make and great for your gut.
 Kombucha, kefir, miso, tempeh, pickles, kimchi, sauerkraut, and yogurts (if you are not lactose intolerant) are all easy to make, cheap to purchase and last a long time.
 As a bonus, they are delicious and contain many other valuable pre-pro-biotics (vitamins, minerals, enzymes) that your bowel tribespeople will love.
-I use these foods, make a number of them (using very little money) and advocate that my patients do the same.
+I use these foods, make a number of them (using very little money), and advocate that my patients do the same.